ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

   of Android isn't available.
 * Android marketshare in Korea is 70% (10M); smaller but growing in Japan and China (5% [5M] and 2% [20M])
+* Chinese and Japanese users are used to playing games in portrait mode
+* Many users play games as convenient, with one hand (on the train, etc.)

+Still some challenges:

+* html5 audio
+* canvas performance
+* saving data traffic for users
+* browser adoption is high, but user adoption of new browsers is low